 Listed below are some of the key roles in our Reablement Service, more roles and jobs can be found by visiting our search for adult social care jobs webpage.

 Reablement Assistants work within the community, usually in peoples' homes, to promote independence and choice for people by helping them to work towards their reablement goals as set out in their support plan.
-This role will involve working closely with carers and others (e.g. Team leader and OT's) and in addition to meeting the person's needs, to try to prevent unnecessary admission to hospital or residential care.
+This role will involve working closely with carers and others (like a Team leader and OT's) and in addition to meeting the person's needs, to try to prevent unnecessary admission to hospital or residential care.

 Reablement Team Manager